beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

+# 7/18/2018
+* Let's use this and Mobilenet! https://www.tensorflow.org/mobile/tflite/

 ## 7/17/2018
 * RNN and LSTM. https://www.youtube.com/watch?v=WCUNPb-5EYI
 * Super great video on how to get started with ML using keras.
 Dont get hung up on chasing accuracy, always remember what you're trying to do/learn https://www.youtube.com/watch?v=tjsHSIG8I08